mbenkhemis/mdsf2018-prod/README.rst

 Configuration
 -------------

-If you want to submit a solution, you will have to sign up and get your token from the [meilleur data scientist de France competition](https://qscore.meilleurdatascientistdefrance.com/competitions/32153fb0-4a40-4579-bb7c-c61cdd8ee9a9/info) website.
+If you want to submit a solution, you will have to sign up and get your token from the `meilleur data scientist de France competition`_ website.

+.. _meilleur data scientist de France competition: https://qscore.meilleurdatascientistdefrance.com/competitions/32153fb0-4a40-4579-bb7c-c61cdd8ee9a9/info)